tutoruu-Inc/.github/CONTRIBUTE.md

 # Tutoruu - Contribution Guidelines

 Thank you for your interest in contributing to Tutoruu.
-We welcome contributions from developers, educators, and other stakeholders who share our passion for improving education.
+We welcome contributions from developers, educators, and other stakeholders who share our passion for empowering students.

 ## How to Contribute